borysonok/AlgoExpert/README.md

-# AlgoExpert
+# Various algorithmic problems you can find during the intervie process.

-The solutions to various algorithm problems that occur on the interviews.
+This is an interview preparation workshop and it is separatad by issues.

-This is an interview preparation workshop.
-It is separatad by issues and will be constantly update.
+This repo will be constantly updated.